aer0ss/aerofs/docker/README.md

         $ ~/repos/aerofs/docker/dev/upgrade-tools.sh

-2. Restart the bash terminal for changes to take effect.

-3. Build and launch the appliance.
+2. Build and launch the appliance.
 The first run takes about 40 minutes.
 Follow-up instructions is printed at the end of the process.
 [Learn Docker](https://docs.docker.com/userguide/) while it's in progress.

         $ dk-create

-4. Now you can rebuild and reload individual service containers.
+3. Now you can rebuild and reload individual service containers.

         $ make -C src/bifrost && dk-reload bifrost

-5. Learn more about the dk command family using:
+4. Learn more about the dk command family using:

         $ dk-help

-# Build appliance VM (optional)

-You do NOT need the VM for most development work.
-Follow the commands below to build appliance VM images.
-The output file's location is printed at the end of this step.

-        $ dk-create && make -C docker ship

 # Tips and tricks

+## Reading the logs

+You can use this to read the logs of a given container:

+    docker logs <name-of-container>
+    # For example
+    docker logs loader

 ## Dependency graph

 Show the container dependency graph, with Bifrost's link dependency highlighted:

     $ crane graph -dlink bifrost | dot -Tpng > /tmp/containers.png && open /tmp/containers.png

 ## Image graph

 Show the dependency graph of all local Docker images: